(Asclepias curassavica ‘Blood Flower’)

 (Ipomoea purpurea ‘Tall Mixed’)

-Tall Mixed Morning Glory is a warm weather annual flowering vine that is native to Mexico and South America but can be found growing in thickets, fallow fields, and along roadsides throughout the state of Arizona.
-At maturity, this plant reaches the height of 6-9' and features a fast-growing vine with heart-shaped dark green leaves and 3-4" flower blooms in varied shades of blue, pink, purple, and white.
-This plant can be grown in containers or hanging baskets, attracts bees, butterflies, hoverflies, and hummingbirds, has medicinal properties, and self sows!
+Tall Mixed Morning Glory is a warm-weather annual flowering vine that is native to Mexico and South America but can be found growing in thickets, fallow fields, and along roadsides throughout the state of Arizona.
+At maturity, the vines of this plant can reach a length of 6-9' and features heart-shaped dark green leaves and 3-4" flower blooms in shades of blue, pink, purple, and white.
+This plant can be grown in containers or hanging baskets, attracts bees, butterflies, hoverflies, and hummingbirds, has medicinal properties, and self-sows!

 (Ipomoea alba ‘White’)

-White Morning Glory is a warm weather annual flowering vine that is native to Mexico and South America but can be found growing throughout several states.
-At maturity, this plant can reach a height over 10' long and features a fast-growing vine with heart-shaped dark green leaves and 5-6" pure white, fragrant flowers.
-This plant can be grown in containers or hanging baskets, attracts bees, butterflies, hummingbirds, lacewings, and pollinating moths, has medicinal properties, and self sows!
+White Morning Glory is a warm-weather annual flowering vine that is native to Mexico and South America but can be found growing throughout several states.
+When fully grown, the vines of this plant can extend beyond 10 feet in length.
+It showcases dark green leaves that are heart-shaped and white fragrant flowers measuring 5 to 6 inches.
+This plant can be grown in containers or hanging baskets, attracts bees, butterflies, hummingbirds, lacewings, and pollinating moths, has medicinal properties, and self-sows!

 (Helianthus annuus ‘Autumn Beauty’)